kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 $$

 which is order-unity as observed.
 The cosmological constant emerges as the cost of maintaining recursive consistency across a universe whose effective dimension deviates slightly from the flat-space value.
 This picture complements holographic cosmology approaches while grounding the cosmological constant in the same constraint geometry that governs local phenomena.

+The curvature budget law (Section 3.2) offers a complementary interpretation of the observed matter–dark energy partition.
+Within this framework, the cosmic energy budget divides into structural curvature and DOF curvature in the same $\sim 1/3$–$2/3$ ratio that appears across all coherent systems.

+Matter ($\Omega_m \approx 0.31$) corresponds to structural curvature: the cost of maintaining gravitationally bound configurations—galaxies, clusters, filaments, the cosmic web itself.
+These structures represent discrete organizational closures analogous to the $N$-sector in quasicrystalline systems.
+The energy bound in matter maintains the skeletal architecture of the universe.

+Dark energy ($\Omega_\Lambda \approx 0.69$) corresponds to DOF curvature: the cost of the dynamics that populate and animate that structure—expansion, fluctuations, the thermodynamic evolution of the universe.
+This is analogous to the $\beta$-sector allocation that supports adaptive response within fixed structural constraints.

+The observed values $\Omega_m \approx 0.31$ and $\Omega_\Lambda \approx 0.69$ cluster remarkably close to the $1/3$–$2/3$ partition predicted by curvature budget minimization.
+If this correspondence reflects the underlying variational geometry, then the cosmological constant and matter density are jointly constrained by the same triplet architecture that governs quasicrystal eigenmodes, Harper–Hofstadter spectra, and biological resource allocation.
+The universe, like all coherent systems, may allocate its curvature budget according to the geometry of the constraint manifold.

 ### Appendix E — Rational Commensurability and Transport Scaling